 80% Robusta.
 One of our darkest roasts.
 The bitter parts remain discreetly in the background.
 A good example that a high proportion of Robusta does not necessarily lead to a bitter, woody taste.

-A good example of a pure Robusta speciality:
+A good example of a pure Robusta specialty:

 100% Robusta.
 A high-quality Robusta from India - sweet and spicy in taste with incredible creaminess!
 These top beans, organically grown and fairly traded, come from India - known as the top producing country for Robusta varieties - and are proof that Robusta unjustly enjoys a bad reputation.